By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Which is cooler: lyocell or bamboo sheets?

-In our 8-hour heat-pad test at 68°F ambient, bamboo viscose measured +0.9°F surface temperature rise and lyocell measured +1.0°F. The 0.1°F gap is below the threshold of skin perception during sleep.
+In our 8-hour heat-pad test at 68°F ambient, bamboo viscose measured +0.9°F surface temperature rise (PlushBeds at +0.8°F) and lyocell measured +1.0°F. The 0.1–0.2°F gap is below the threshold of skin perception during sleep.
 Both fabrics cool at approximately the same level.
 Both are substantially cooler than cotton sateen (+1.8°F), which is the more relevant comparison for buyers upgrading from cotton.
 For a full ranked list of tested cooling fabrics, see our best cooling sheets guide.

 Does lyocell pill less than bamboo?

-Yes, significantly.
+At mid-tier, yes.
 In our 50-cycle wash test assessed by the ASTM D3512 method, lyocell (Tencel) showed zero pilling — only slight fiber thinning at high-friction contact zones.
-Bamboo viscose showed visible pilling across the body of the sheet starting at cycle 35, and fitted-sheet elastic had noticeably loosened by cycle 35.
-If durability is important, lyocell is the better choice.
+Standard bamboo viscose showed visible pilling across the body of the sheet starting at cycle 35.
+At the premium tier, the gap closes: PlushBeds Bamboo Sheets held up through 20+ wash cycles in our protocol with no visible pilling.

 Is Tencel the same as lyocell?